jknappe/quantitray/README.md

 The manufacturer provides printable lookup tables on its website to convert from well counts to bacterial counts.

-The manufacturer also provides a Windows-based software solution for download on its website to convert from well counts to bacterial counts.
+The manufacturer also provides a 'Windows'-based software solution for download on its website to convert from well counts to bacterial counts.

 ### Solutions provided in this package